Xavi-H/Xavi-H/README.md

 Web Developer Student
 ---------------------

-Currently studying 1st year of DAW at the Institut Tecnològic de Barcelona (ITB) — a reference center for technological vocational and educational training in Spain.
+Currently studying 1st year of DAW at the Institut Tecnològic de Barcelona (ITB) — a reference center for technological vocational education and training in Spain.

 ### Skills
 <p align="left">